ADB Debt Products

 - ADB uses financial derivatives to raise operationally needed currencies in a cost-efficient way, usually undertaking currency and interest rate swaps simultaneously with an issue of bonds.

-As of 31 December 2019, ADB had borrowed in 38 currencies with an aggregate principal amount of $105.0 billion.
+As of 31 March 2021, ADB had borrowed in 41 currencies with an outstanding amount of around $128.8 billion.

 Annual borrowing historical overview